SUSTAINABILITY COMMITTEE REPORT

-The Social, Ethics, Transformation and Sustainability (SETS) Committee presents its report for the financial year ended September 2018.
-This committee is a statutory committee with a majority of independent non-executive members, whose duties are delegated to them by the board of directors.
-The committee conducted its affairs in compliance with a board approved terms of reference, and discharged all its responsibilities contained therein.
+The Social, Ethics, Transformation and Sustainability (SETS) Committee presents its report for the financial year ended September 2019.
+This is a statutory committee with a majority of independent non-executive members, whose duties are delegated to them by the board of directors.
+The committee conducted its affairs in compliance with a board-approved terms of reference and discharged all its responsibilities contained therein.

 The committee was established during the 2012 financial year in response to the requirements of section 72(4) of the South African Companies Act 71 of 2008, read with regulation 43 of the Companies Regulations, 2011.
 These regulations required the establishment of a Social and Ethics Committee, to which were added the Transformation and Sustainability oversight roles previously contained in the Sustainability and Human Resources and Transformation Committees.

-During the financial year the committee formally met three times at which meetings it deliberated on all aspects relating to its terms.
-A 100% attendance record was achieved by board committee members for 2018.
+During the financial year, the committee formally met three times to deliberate on all aspects relating to its terms.
+A 100% attendance record was achieved by board committee members for 2019.

 Objectives of the committee